bloombergtechlab/bbit-learning-labs/Tech-Lab-On-Campus/NewsFeed/docs/index.md

 4. In the terminal, run `make run-frontend` to run the frontend

 ✨ You should now be ready to develop! ✨

+#### Issues with Docker
+If you are encountering issues with docker, you can use Github codespaces instead:

+1. Fork the repo
+2. Navigate to the forked repo
+3. Click on the green `< > Code` button
+4. Select the Codespaces tab and click on the `+` button
+5. In codespaces, open a new terminal and run `cd Tech-Lab-On-Campus/NewsFeed/`
+6. run `make install`
+7. run `make redis-in-docker`
+8. run `make run-backend`
+9. Open up a new terminal and run `make run-frontend`
+10. A pop up should appear saying that port 3000 is in use.
+Click on `Open in Browser`.
+If not, the link can be opened from the terminal window

 ## Resources